-- 2.8 The main findings from the all of the above consultation and business engagement are as follows:- - Strong support for the inclusive growth agenda and its underpinning principles, and for encouraging employers of all sizes to invest in their lower-paid staff and facilitate career progression. - Consensus that the LEP and the Combined Authority need to realise increased inclusive growth outcomes and benefits from the grants awarded to businesses in the City Region. - Support for the new approach to be proportionate depending on the size of the business and of the grant i.e. businesses in receipt of larger grants should deliver the most inclusive growth outcomes. - Paying the 'real living wage' was regarded as the main barrier for businesses in terms of implementing all of the proposed changes.
-This was primarily because of the cost implications in sectors with typically low margins. - Strong support for incentivising businesses to deliver more inclusive growth outcomes, but without excluding certain sectors or sub-sectors. - Support for grant-recipients to commit to paying their suppliers (particularly small businesses) as promptly as possible (particularly pertinent in the light of Carillion). - Need to improve the link between grants and improved productivity, which is particularly important for manufacturers that may be investing in productivity measures without necessarily increasing headcount in the business.
+- 2.8 The main findings from the above consultation and business engagement are that there is strong support for the inclusive growth agenda and its underpinning principles, and for encouraging employers of all sizes to invest in their lower-paid staff and facilitate career progression. - 2.9 There is a consensus that the LEP and the Combined Authority should realise increased inclusive growth outcomes and benefits from the grants awarded to businesses in the City Region.
+However, there is also a clear view that support for the new approach should be proportionate depending on the size of the business and of the grant i.e. businesses in receipt of larger grants should deliver the most inclusive growth outcomes. - 2.10 Paying the 'real living wage' is regarded as the main barrier for businesses in terms of implementing all of the proposed changes.
+This is primarily because of the cost implications in sectors with typically low margins.
+Furthermore, there is strong support for incentivising businesses to deliver more inclusive growth outcomes, but without excluding certain sectors or sub-sectors. - 2.11 Other common views from the consultation include the importance of grantrecipients making a commitment to prompt payment of their small business suppliers, and the need to improve the link between grants and increased productivity.
+This is particularly important for manufacturers that may be investing in productivity measures without necessarily increasing headcount in the business.